chamimari/JotNow_Note_Planner_Application/README.md

 An about page pop-up showing a simple introduction on the app’s purpose and also some details including the developers and contact information.

 <br>

-Disclaimer: The content, including all illustrations, renderings, and images presented in this project, is intended for non-profit, educational, and informational purposes only.